 Clouds Of Gloom, Clouds Of Glory

-But as mature Christians, with eyes of faith we must see beyond these dark clouds that will surely eventually bring judgment from God if our nations do not turn, and we must see that “The Lord hath prepared His throne in the heavens; and His kingdom ruleth over all” (Psa.
+But as mature Christians, with eyes of faith we must see beyond these dark clouds that will surely eventually bring judgment from God if our nations do not turn, and we must see that "The Lord hath prepared His throne in the heavens; and His kingdom ruleth over all" (Psa.
 103:19).
-Clouds to Him are but “the dust of His feet.”
-God “hath His way in the whirlwind and in the storm.”
-He is “slow to anger, and great in power” (Nah.
+Clouds to Him are but "the dust of His feet."
+God "hath His way in the whirlwind and in the storm."
+He is "slow to anger, and great in power" (Nah.
 1:3).
 Our merciful God is yet able – and waiting – to intervene in the affairs of men and of nations if we pray.
-May we be ones who will unceasingly bear this prayer burden, and obtain grace from God to pray as we never have before.
+How forceful is Dr. Blackaby’s article urging and imploring us to be ones who will unceasingly bear this prayer burden.
+God help us to be not only stirred to the depths by this article, but to obtain grace from God to pray as we never have before.

-From His lofty place in heaven, our mighty God is fully able to “step down” and do wondrous works of salvation and deliverance and righteousness.
+From His lofty place in heaven, our mighty God is fully able to "step down" and do wondrous works of salvation and deliverance and righteousness, as in the encouraging article on page 7.
 What we see God do as He pierces through the dark clouds with a ray of light on a local level, He can do on a greater scale.
-“Things which are impossible with men are possible with God” (Luke 18:27).
+"Things which are impossible with men are possible with God" (Luke 18:27).
 This is what God waits to do, for He wants no one to perish.

-When we learn His conditions for getting such extraordinary movings of the Holy Spirit, might we not turn sadly away, counting the price too great.
-God grant us grace to lay hold of His generous promises, such as: “I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour My Spirit upon thy seed, and My blessing upon thine offspring” (Isa.
+When we learn His conditions for getting such extraordinary movings of the Holy Spirit, might we not turn sadly away like the rich young ruler, counting the price too great.
+God grant us grace to lay hold of His generous promises, such as: "I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour My Spirit upon thy seed, and My blessing upon thine offspring" (Isa.
 44:3).

 Clouds in the Personal Life